 Magic Kingdom and Epcot both opened on October 1st (Magic Kingdom in 1971, and Epcot in 1982).
 Both parks usually hold small celebrations to commemorate the occasion, but in the meantime, the whole resort is gearing up for the big 50thAnniversary taking place in 2021.
-If you visit during the fall, even if you can’t celebrate on October 1st, chances are you’ll be able to see some cool construction updates as Disney prepares for this big milestone.
-Some projects to look out for on your trip include the Tron Light Cycle coaster, the Ratatouille ride, and the Guardians of the Galaxy coaster.
+It’s going to be an amazing celebration and we can’t wait!

 2- Lower Crowds

 While it’s true that there really is no “slow” season anymore at Disney World, early fall generally brings lighter crowd levels.
 Historically, September has shown to be the best month to visit Disney World, since kids will have gone back to school.
 It gets busier as Halloween approaches, and then slows down again (slightly) in the weeks leading up to Thanksgiving, as most families plan their trips during the holiday season.
 If you visit during the fall, you can’t expect the parks to be empty, but you also won’t have to deal with the number of people that the summer months typically bring.

 1- September is Rainy Season